-A new financial reporting tool, the "Balance and Transaction Manager (BaTMan) – UITS" is now available via the Decision Support portal (ds.iu.edu) in two versions – one for 2017 and one for 2018.
-Please note that BaTMan replaces AMReT, which will be retired as of February 22.
+A new financial reporting tool, the "Balance and Transaction Manager (BaTMan) – UITS" is now available via the Decision Support portal (ds.iu.edu) in three versions – one each for 2017, 2018, and 2019.
+Please note that BaTMan replaced AMReT, which was retired as of February 22.

 BaTMan enables you to quickly and easily review consolidated income and expense balances for your accounts/subaccounts and to drill down to the underlying details.
-It is also provides significant flexibility and transparency—giving you a number of built in filters while allowing you to view all UITS accounts/subaccounts.
-To learn more about how to use BaTMan, please open it up and click the “?” box at the top right of the screen.
+It also provides significant flexibility and transparency—giving you a number of built-in filters while allowing you to view all UITS accounts/subaccounts.
+To learn more about how to use BaTMan, please watch our training videos or go to go to ds.iu.edu, open up the tool, and click the "?" box at the top right of the report.

 Financial management and support are crucial elements in the day-to-day operations of any organization.
 At UITS, the Finance Office provides comprehensive services that support financial and administrative activities, including:

 - Financial analysis and reports

 - Financial systems